-Best Day Trips from San Cristobal de las Casas
+Best Day Trips and Things to Do Near San Cristobal de las Casas

 San Cristobal de las Casas is a great jumping-off point to explore some of the natural wonders of Chiapas.
-Take a break from city life and explore the outdoors with one of these incredible day trips from San Cristobal.
+Get out of town and explore the outdoors with one of these incredible day trips from San Cristobal.

-Explore one of Mexico’s most charming pueblo magicos, Chiapa de Corzo and see one of its’s most spectacular natural site, the Sumidero Canyon in one trip.
+Explore one of Mexico’s most charming pueblo magicos, Chiapa de Corzo, and see one of its’s most spectacular natural sites, the Sumidero Canyon in one trip.

-The town of Chiapa de Corzo is steeped in culture and history which dates pack to pre-colombian civilisation and has been a site of significance throughout the ages.
+The town of Chiapa de Corzo is steeped in culture and history which dates back to pre-Colombian civilization and has been a site of significance throughout the ages.

-Chiapa de Corzothe is also the starting point for boat trips through Sumidero Canyon.
+Chiapa de Corzo is also the starting point for boat trips through Sumidero Canyon.
 As of December 2019, the two-hour boat ride costs $250 pesos.
-On the trip you speed through the canyon marveling at its impressive granite walls while trying to spot crocodiles, spider monkeys and other wildlife that calls the canyon home.
+On the trip, you speed through the canyon marveling at its impressive granite walls while trying to spot crocodiles, spider monkeys, and other wildlife that calls the canyon home.

 Alternatively, if you are looking to visit the canyon from a different (and cheaper angle, for only $36 pesos per person, you can drive along the top of the canyon to the five miradors overlooking Sumidero Canyon.

-Chiapa de Corzo de Corzo is only one hour from San Cristobal de las Casas and easily reached by private vehicle or collectivo.
+Chiapa de Corzo is only one hour from San Cristobal de las Casas and is easily reached by private vehicle or collectivo.

 For more on the Sumidero Canyon, Chiapa de Corzo, and Chiapas’ state capital, Tuxla Guiterrez check out our article Overlanding Chiapas: What to Do in Tuxla Gutiérrez.